exbotanical/zito.fyi/content/a-complete-guide-to-make.md

 FOO := $(BAR)

 all:
-  echo $(FOO)
+  @echo $(FOO)
 ```

 Now `BAR` is set before `FOO`, so `FOO` will be set to `hello` and the output of the echo command will be `hello`.

 As a best practice, it is generally recommended to use `:=` for variables that don't depend on other variables, and `=` for variables that do.

-Also, we'll talk about that `@` before the `echo` command in just a few.
+We'll talk about that `@` before the `echo` command in just a few.
 But first, let's step up the complexity a tad and look at the more advanced features of Make.

 ### Optional Assignment